LayercodeClient

 Turn-taking (Push-to-Talk)

 Layercode supports both automatic and push-to-talk turn-taking.
 For push-to-talk, use these methods to signal when the user starts and stops speaking:triggerUserTurnStarted(): Promise<void> Signals that the user has started speaking (for push-to-talk mode).
-Interrupts
+Interrupts any agent audio playback.

 triggerUserTurnFinished(): Promise<void> Signals that the user has finished speaking (for push-to-talk mode).